Amir Sends Congratulations To King Of Bahrain

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to HM King Hamad bin Isa Al Khalifa of the Kingdom of Bahrain, on the occasion of his country's National Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to King Hamad bin Isa Al Khalifa of the Kingdom of Bahrain, on the occasion of his country's National Day.

 Legal Disclaimer: